This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Yams are described as having a mild, earthy flavor with a subtle sweetness.
 In order to make yams taste great, it’s important to cook them properly, which brings out their natural sweetness and makes them softer.

-The most common ways to cook this starchy vegetable are to boil and mash them or fry, roast or baked them.
+The most common ways to cook this starchy vegetable are to boil and mash them or fry, roast or bake them.
 They are used in similar ways to potatoes, either mashing them with herbs and butter, using them to make a sticky paste or dough that binds other ingredients, or frying them in fat/oil.

 Bon Appetite magazine explains: “Yams are easily compared to the texture and flavor of white russet potatoes” due to their starchiness, rather than orange sweet potatoes or other softer varieties.